50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Laugh till you cry

 A good laugh has lots of short- and long-term health benefits, according to the experts.
-Tap into them together by sharing more than 100 funny mom jokes, then cue up your favorite comedy to watch together.
+Tap into the benefits together by sharing these funny mom jokes, then cue up your favorite comedy to watch together.

 Make a mom-focused playlist

-Collaborate on a modern-day mixtape, with plenty of mom songs.
+Collaborate on a modern-day mixtape, complete with plenty of mom songs.
 You’ll spend quality time together while you build the playlist, but don’t stop there.
-Let the tunes play while you tackle one of the other Mother’s Day ideas on this list.
+Let the tunes play while you tackle one of the other Mother’s Day activities on this list.

 Craft to your heart’s content